albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### How is an interface different from a class?

-In a class we can have methods, static fields, properties, enums and inner classes.
-In an interface anything like a class with the exception of properties.  **An interface cannot have properties**.
+In a class we can have methods, static fields, properties, enums and inner classes (and interfaced).
+In an interface we can have almost anything like we have in a class with the exception of properties and inner instance classes.  **An interface cannot have properties and cannot have inner instance classes**.

 ```java
 package demo;